ucdavis/hpccf-docs/docs/maintenance/december-2025.md

 ### Changed Public Access to Resources

-As part of the CA&ES-requested changes to Farm during the December maintenance window, sponsored access to all high partitions was removed.
+As part of the CA&ES-requested changes to Farm during the December maintenance window, sponsored access to all `high` partitions was removed.
 The only sponsored compute resources available on Farm are accessed through the low partition.

 The low partition has access to all unused resources on Farm.
-For instance, you can request GPU resources with --partition=low --gres=gpu:1, or you can request access to an abundance of RAM with --mem=300G.
+For instance, you can request GPU resources with `--partition=low --gres=gpu:1`, or you can request access to an abundance of RAM with `--mem=300G`.

-Please note that the high2 partition has been renamed to high, and users who were formerly in the adamgrp are now members of publicgrp.
+Please note that the `high2` partition has been renamed to high, and users who were formerly in the `adamgrp` are now members of `publicgrp`.

-To view all partitions you have access to on Farm, please run: /opt/hpccf/bin/slurm-show-resources.py --full
+To view all partitions you have access to on Farm, please run: `/opt/hpccf/bin/slurm-show-resources.py --full`

 ### New Login Node